boblongmore/Scripts_ACI/take_backup/README.md

 this script performs a config backup.
-You can change the name variable to be more user-friendly.
+The script takes an argument on the command line for the backup name that will appear in ACI.

+example: python ACI_backup.py This_backup_made_by_ACI_backup_script

-s script references a credentials file that has a dictionary of credentials for UCS and ACI.
+this script references a credentials file that has a dictionary of credentials for UCS and ACI.
 It is called credentials.py and should be in the following format.

 ACI_login = { 'ipaddr' : '10.1.1.1', 'username' : 'admin', 'password' : 'acipassword' }